 To qualify for protection, the hedgerow must also be either:

 - more than 20 metres long with gaps of 20 metres or less in length, or

 - less than 20 metres long, but meets another hedge at either end

 You will need permission to remove hedgerows in these locations.
 You do not need permission to remove hedgerows in or bordering gardens.
 In all locations you should check whether any other restrictions apply for example grant conditions, planning conditions and bird nesting season.

 You can apply for permission on the planning portal.

 What happens next

+The Forest of Dean District Council will decide if the circumstances justify the removal of an important hedgerow.
 We will let you know within six weeks following submission of your application whether removal is allowed or refused.

 More information on protection and management of hedgerows is available on GOV.UK.